miso-lims/miso-lims/docs/developers-manual.md

 dependencies using Mockito.

 If the class you're testing extends `HibernateSaveDao`, extending `AbstractHibernateSaveDaoTest` simplifies testing all the standard methods.
-The the class extends `PaginatedDataSource`, you should create a second test class that extends `PaginationFilterSinkIT` specifically for testing all possible search methods.
+If the class extends `PaginatedDataSource`, you should create a second test class that extends `PaginationFilterSinkIT` specifically for testing all possible search methods.